 Methods in Java

-A method is a block of code that performs a specific task.
-It is a set of instructions that can be called or invoked to perform an action.
-They are also called functions.
+A method is a block of code created within a class to perform a specific task.
+It consists of instructions that can be called or invoked to execute an action.
+Methods are also referred to as functions.
+By using methods, programmers can create modular, readable, and maintainable code structures, thereby improving code manageability and reusability.

 The signature of a method in Java consists of the method name and the parameter list.
 It helps to uniquely identify and differentiate one method from another.
 The return type is not part of the method signature.